Catapush/catapush-ios-sdk-pod/README.md

 }
 ```
 The method ```registerUserNotification/2``` requests registration for remote notification.
 If VoIP background mode in an app
-is enabled in XCode capabilites, then the method request a registration for VoIP notification.
+is enabled in XCode capabilites, then the method requests a registration for VoIP notification.

 ![alt tag](https://github.com/Catapush/catapush-ios-sdk-pod/blob/master/capabilites_xcode.png)